Financial Support for Undergraduates

 The interest rates and repayment details are the same as for tuition fee loans.

-Remember, though, if you receive a Maintenance Grant, you will not be able to get the maximum amount of loan.
-You will also not get the maximum amount of loan if your household income is over a certain level.
+You will not get the maximum amount of loan if your household income is over a certain level.

 Some students can get additional grants.